hperez30/CoreAndDeadFeatures/readme.txt

 This directory contains a set of files that allow you to get the core and features of a variability model codified into a BDD using the BuDDy BDD package.

-The BuDDy package is a package written in C for the manipulation of binary decision diagrams (BDDs), and it can be found on the server http://sourceforge.net/projects/buddy/.
+The BuDDy package is a package for the manipulation of binary decision diagrams (BDDs), and it can be found on the server http://sourceforge.net/projects/buddy/.

-Our algorithm is written in C and it uses buddy for computing core and dead features form variability model.
+Our algorithm is written in C++ and it uses buddy for computing core and dead features form variability model.

 INSTALLATION